petermr/amilib/temp/misc/wg2_chap8_summary.md

 # Chapter 8: Poverty, Livelihoods and Sustainable Development
 ## Working Group II (Impacts, Adaptation and Vulnerability)

-The lens of Chapter 8 is to better understand the human dimension of climate change at the interface of climate change, climate hazards, and socio-economic development.
+This chapter aims to better understand and analyse the human dimension of climate change at the interface of climate change, climate hazards, and socio-economic development.
 Areas of focus include:

 ### Climate Change and Inequality